PhysGNN: A Physics-Driven Graph Neural Network Based Model for Predicting Soft Tissue Deformation in Image-Guided Neurosurgery: Results and Discussion

 \subsection{Comparison to Similar Studies}

-Comparing our results with the most recent works on predicting tissue deformation with machine learning methods, our approach compares favourably.
-In \cite{tonutti2017machine} the authors investigate tissue deformation of a brain tumour upon forces less than 1N to a single node on the brain surface at a time and report a mean absolute position error of $0.191 \pm 0.201$mm.
-While our absolute position error for Dataset 1 (where forces $\leq$ 1.35N are applied to a single node) seems to only be marginally smaller than theirs, we argue that our result is implicitly much better as our test set contains larger deformations since we consider for both the brain and tumour tissues.
-Similarly, our proposed method appears to be competitive with the results in \cite{lorente2017framework} where they report 100\% of the Euclidean errors to be $\leq$ 1mm, for a dataset with a maximum displacement of 15 mm.
-Lastly, \citet{liu2020real} report an average Euclidean error of 0.129mm and 0.392 mm, and an average maximum Euclidean error of 0.483mm and 1.011 mm for two different test sets that exhibit a maximum displacement of 30mm on a mesh with 1158 nodes.
+Comparing our results with the most recent works in predicting tissue deformation with machine learning methods, our approach compares favourably.
+In \citep{tonutti2017machine} the authors investigated the effectiveness of their approach in approximating a brain tumour tissue deformation caused by applying forces less than 1 N to a single node on the brain surface and reported a mean absolute position error of $0.191 \pm 0.201$ mm.
+While our absolute position error for Dataset 1 (where forces $\leq$ 1.35 N are applied to a single node) seems to only be marginally smaller than theirs, we argue that our result is implicitly much better as our test set contains larger deformations since we consider for both the brain and tumour tissues.
+Similarly, our proposed method appears to be competitive with the results in \citep{lorente2017framework} where they reported 100\% of the Euclidean errors to be $\leq$ 1 mm, for a dataset with a maximum displacement of 15 mm.
+Lastly, \citet{liu2020real} reported an average Euclidean error of 0.129 mm and 0.392 mm, and an average maximum Euclidean error of 0.483 mm and 1.011 mm for two different test sets that exhibited a maximum displacement of 30 mm on a mesh with 1158 nodes.
 By referring to Tables \ref{tab:results_data} and \ref{tab:max_vals}, our results (achieved on a mesh with 9118 nodes) are shown to be competitive without requiring PCA to reduce the subspace dimensionality.
-Indeed, GNNs are inherently graph embedding models which encode graphs into a lower dimensional subspace to facilitate data manipulation for carrying out machine learning tasks on graphs.
-Therefore, we deem our method to not only effective for predicting tissue deformation but also a simpler approach to implement.
+Indeed, GNNs are inherently graph embedding models that encode graphs into a lower dimensional subspace to facilitate data manipulation for carrying out machine learning tasks on graphs.
+Therefore, we deem our method as not only effective for predicting tissue deformation but also a simpler one to implement.